mvdh7/PyCO2SYS/docs/co2sys.md

     For `buffers_mode`, `"auto"` is the recommended and most accurate calculation, and it is a little faster to compute than `"explicit"`.
 If `"none"` is selected, then the corresponding outputs have the value `nan`.

+    #### Internal overrides

+    You can optionally use the `totals`, `Kis` and `Kos` inputs to override some or all parameter values that PyCO2SYS normally estimates internally from salinity, temperature and pressure.
+If used, these inputs should each be a dict containing one or more of the following items.

+      * `totals`: any of the output variables listed below in [Totals estimated from salinity](#totals-estimated-from-salinity), but with units in **mol·kg<sup>−1</sup>**.
+      * `Kis`: any of the output variables listed below in [Equilibrium constants](#equilibrium-constants), the [fugacity factor](#dissolved-inorganic-carbon) and/or the [activitiy coefficient of H<sup>+</sup>](#ph-and-water), all at input conditions and with the word `input` removed from the end of each dict key.
+      * `Kos`: like `Kis`, but for the output conditions.

+    Like all other `PyCO2SYS.CO2SYS` input parameters, each field in these dicts can be either a single value or a NumPy array the same size as all other input arrays.

 ## Outputs

 The results of `CO2SYS` calculations are stored in a [dict](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) of [NumPy arrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.array.html).
 The keys to the dict are the same as the entries in the output `HEADERS` in CO2SYS for MATLAB and are listed in the section below.